itspangler/vanderbiltWebWorkshop/README.md

 - [ ] [Download Visual Studio Code](https://code.visualstudio.com/download)
 - [ ] [Complete the website exercise](#website-exercise)

-### GitHub
+## GitHub

 GitHub is a platform that tracks changes to a directory.
-It's really handy for building your own websites because it allows you to host content online for free.
+It's really handy for building your own websites because it allows you to host content online for free, and then serve that content as a static website.
+In fact, this

 Before the workshop on 5/2, spend a few